tuliooassis/react-chat/README.md

 Tip: you can update the available data by clicking on the update button

 ### Running the application

+You should add a `.env` file based on the `.env.example` with correct credentials.

 For development proposals, you can run:

 `./run-app-deploy.sh dev`